All Kane & Ross osteopaths are registered with the General Osteopathic Council.

 His passion is for finding the underlying causes of his patients' pain and devising effective strategies to get people onto the road to recovery.
 The first step to effective treatment is accurate diagnosis and Mark uses a wide range of clinical testing and will incorporate diagnostic ultrasound within the osteopathic consultation where relevant.
 Ultrasound can be particularly helpful in the diagnosis of soft tissue problems of the shoulder, hip, knee and ankle.
 He has had many years of experience using gentle osteopathic techniques to help with pain in pregnancy and post natally.

-Mark has also completed a masters in integrated health, a three year training in acupuncture and a post graduate diploma in diagnostic ultrasound.
+Mark has also completed a MA in integrated health, a three year training in acupuncture and a MSc in diagnostic ultrasound.
 He was a senior lecturer at the University of Westminster and from 1995 to 2002 was the director of the MSc programmes at the University's School of Integrated Health.
 As well as being a member of the research team at the British School of Osteopathy between 1995 and 1997 he was senior lecturer in Osteopathic Methods at the London School of Osteopathy '94-97 where he taught musculoskeletal diagnosis and treatment.
 When he is not busy at work, Mark loves surfing and keeping fit with his four children.